Old Road to Coignafearn

 End location: Coignafearn (Old Lodge) (NH 710 179)

 Geographical area: Inverness, Nairn, Badenoch and Strathspey, Cairngorms National Park

 Path distance: 23.5km

 Back to Search

 This is a very long walk through the rolling hills and long glens of the Monadhliath.
-From the centre of Kingussie take the road up the east side of the Allt Mor through the golf course and across the burn at Pitmain Lodge, where one must walk past the front of the lodge and round its west side.
+From the centre of Kingussie take the road up the east side of the Allt Mor through the golf course.
+At Pitmain Estate's Gynack Lodge an informal diversion is in place - instead of crossing the burn here, continue for another 100m, where another bridge takes one across to rejoin the track north.
 The path carries on northwest by the track which goes to the top of Carn a’ Bhothain Mholaich.

 Then go WNW - no path, difficult in mist - making a slightly rising traverse across three small streams flowing north west to form the infant Dulnain.
 A fourth stream flows out of a narrow grassy valley.
 Follow it upstream to a tiny lochan (which disappears in dry weather) and go over the col (760m) where there is a derelict boundary fence, to reach the Allt Glas a'Charbaid.
 Go down the east bank of this burn along an indistinct path to reach the confluence of a smaller stream with the Elrick Burn at NH687117.
 Ford the smaller burn and continue along a path beside the Elrick Burn, crossing to its west bank by a bridge downstream, hence joining another route just before reaching Coignafearn Lodge.
 Then join the path on the west bank of the Findhorn to Coignafearn.

 This is thought to be an old cart road, if so then it must have been very intrepid and persistent people who went by cart.
 Indeed there is little track left for walking these days and it is difficult to imagine carts travelling this way.